-- a.
-An applicant for the grant of a certificate shall establish procedures for checking the adequacy, accuracy and timeliness of any of their meteorological information that may have been used by an aircraft or an air traffic service involved in an accident or incident. - b.
-The procedures shall ensure that - i.
-The checks are carried out as soon as practicable after notification to the applicant's organization of such an accident or incident; and - ii.
-Copies of the meteorological information are kept in a secure place for possible use by any subsequent investigation.
+1.9.11.1 An applicant for the grant of a certificate shall establish procedures for checking the adequacy, accuracy and timeliness of any of their meteorological information that may have been used by an aircraft or an air traffic service involved in an accident or incident.

+1.9.11.2 The procedures shall ensure that -

+- a) The checks are carried out as soon as practicable after notification to the applicant's organization of such an accident or incident; and - b) Copies of the meteorological information are kept in a secure place for possible use by any subsequent investigation.